freistil/freistilbox-docs/source/tech_faq/cache_purge.md

 ---
+title: How can I force a cache refresh?
 status: published
-zendesk-article-id: 28632626
+zendesk-id: 28632626
 ---

-# How can I force a cache refresh?

 The Varnish proxy cache stores data allowed for caching according to the HTTP headers that your website delivers.
 After the cache lifetime of a specific content object has expired, Varnish removes it from its cache and requests an update from the backend web servers.